timbrigham-oc/windows-powershell-docs/docset/winserver2016-ps/configci/New-CIPolicy.md

 ## NOTES

-If a policy object is created by New-CIPolicyRule with level of 'Publisher' validate that the 'Root' attribute is set to a real TBS signature.
-If the root attribute is set to the literal value 'Unknown' the rule will be silently dropped, and not imported by New-CiPolicy.
+Policy objects created by New-CIPolicyRule with level of 'Publisher' may fail to create a CI Policy XML.
+The 'Root' attribute must be set to a real TBS signature, not the literal value 'Unknown'.
+This will result in the rule will be silently dropped, and not imported by New-CiPolicy.
 This can pose an issue as the Fallback paramater used by New-CIPolicyRule or internally by New-CIPolicy is not properly triggered, resulting in incomplete rules.

 Example content that will be silently skipped:

 ```
 PS C:\> $DriverFiles = Get-SystemDriver -ScanPath "C:\Example" -UserPEs
 PS C:\> $Rules = New-CIPolicyRule -Level Publisher -DriverFiles $DriverFiles
+"Scan completed successfully"
 PS C:\> $Rules
-"Scan completed successfully"

 Name           : Example Certificate Root
 Id             : ID_SIGNER_xx_xxx